MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplicationTemplate.md

 BODYPARAMETER <IMicrosoftGraphApplicationTemplate>: applicationTemplate
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[Categories <String[]>]`: The list of categories for the application.
-Supported values can be: Collaboration, Business Management, Consumer,Content management, CRM, Data services, Developer services, E-commerce, Education, ERP, Finance, Health, Human resources, IT infrastructure, Mail, Management, Marketing, Media, Productivity, Project management, Telecommunications, Tools, Travel, and Web design & hosting.
+Supported values can be: Collaboration, Business Management, Consumer, Content management, CRM, Data services, Developer services, E-commerce, Education, ERP, Finance, Health, Human resources, IT infrastructure, Mail, Management, Marketing, Media, Productivity, Project management, Telecommunications, Tools, Travel, and Web design & hosting.
   - `[Description <String>]`: A description of the application.
   - `[DisplayName <String>]`: The name of the application.
   - `[HomePageUrl <String>]`: The home page URL of the application.